Christmas Eve in United States

 Christmas Eve in the United States, which is annually on December 24, is the day before Christmas Day.
 It falls within the Christmas season, which is a time for people to buy presents and visit friends or relatives.

-Since Christmas Eve is not an official holiday, most people have to work.
-However, many workplaces hold Christmas parties or celebrations, so there is a celebratory air to the day.
+Since Christmas Eve is not an official federal holiday, most people have to work.
+However, it is a partial day off or a full day off in some states.
+Many workplaces hold Christmas parties or celebrations, so there is a celebratory air to the day.
 People who work in the retail or catering sectors often have to work very hard to meet consumer demands on December 24.

 Many people in the United States decorate their homes and driveways with seasonal decorations, although some do this much earlier, starting just after Thanksgiving Day in late November.
 The centerpiece of the decorations is often a Christmas tree decorated with fairy lights, tinsel, angels, stars and other seasonal ornaments.
 Outdoor light sculptures are also becoming increasingly popular.
 These are many light bulbs or LEDs in the form of trees, sleighs, reindeer, Santa Claus, snowmen and other seasonal figures.
 Light sculptures may be placed on driveways, roofs or in gardens.